georgezacharia/covid_19_data_analysis_python/README.md

 - **Python**: The programming language used for the analysis.
 - **pandas**: A powerful data manipulation library in Python.
-- **Matplotlib**: A plotting library used for creating visualizations.
+- **Matplotlib & Seaborn**: A plotting library used for creating visualizations.
 - **Jupyter Notebook**: An open-source web application used to create and share documents that contain live code, equations, visualizations, and narrative text.